garrickdabbs/SFM-Graph-Service/README.md

 ---

-*The Social Fabric Matrix Graph Service provides a robust foundation for understanding and analyzing complex socio-economic systems through the lens of F. Gregory Hayden's groundbreaking methodological framework.*
+*The Social Fabric Matrix Graph Service provides a robust foundation for understanding and analyzing complex socio-economic systems through the lens of F. Gregory Hayden's methodological framework.*